dockstore/write_api_service/README.md

 ```
 2. The YAML configuration file.
 The tokens can be entered in the top two lines.
 An example of a YAML configuration file can be seen [here](https://github.com/dockstore/write_api_service/blob/develop/write-api-service/src/main/resources/example.yml).

-To run the service, build it and then run it using a configuration file:
+Run the service using a configuration file:
 ```
-cd write_api/write-api-service
-mvn clean install -DskipTests
-java -jar target/write-api-service-*.jar server example.yml
+java -jar write-api-service-*.jar server example.yml
 ```
 The example.yml shown previously uses port 8082 by default, this can be changed.
 Note this port number, it will later be used for the Write API Client properties file.